 How to Apply:

-Fall 2013 applicants: The online application dashboard is not accurately reflecting the status of applications at this time.
 The Department will be in contact with individual applicants if elements of applications have not been received and are needed by the admissions committee.

 Application to the graduate program in English at Case Western Reserve University is initiated online through the School of Graduate Studies here.